Settle Into the New Dynamic

-Values-based investing seeks to align the investments made through an organization’s portfolio with its core mission or other values that the organization believes will have a positive social impact.
-Values-based investing offers exciting opportunities to support an organization’s mission, but it is an evolving approach that needs to be implemented carefully.
-A good OCIO can help an organization define and execute an overall investment program that helps integrate the goals of a values-based investment initiative with the organization’s overall objectives and financial needs.
+Values-based investing seeks to align the investments made through an organization’s portfolio with its core goals or other values that the organization believes will have a positive social impact.
+Values-based investing offers exciting opportunities to support an organization’s goals, but it is an evolving approach that needs to be implemented carefully.
+A good OCIO can help an organization define and execute an overall investment program that helps integrate a values-based investment initiative with the organization’s overall objectives and financial needs.
 For additional information please see Chapter 4: Aligning Your Portfolio with your Mission in Endowment Management for Higher Education, Second Edition, published by the Association of Governing Boards of Universities and Colleges (AGB).

 Identify Key Values and Goals